ZoneMinder/zmeventnotification/README.md

 ##### 4.4.2 Push notification directly from your event server

 This is currently only implemented for APNS.
+This allows you to issue push notification directly to your phone from your Event server without using my proxy.

 This  will only work if you are able to do the following:
 * You have IOS Developer account and are able to generate APNS certificates.
 Since I am not hosting my own server, this is the only way.